Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 15: May 11, 2024

-# Day 15 of 100 Days of Code: 1
+# Day 15 of 100 Days of Code: Date and Time Formatting in Python

 ## Today's Progress

-Handling dates and times using Python’s datetime module.
+Explored Python's datetime module by diving into different ways to format dates and times.

-1
+I utilized datetime.now() to fetch current date and time, and experimented with various formatting options to display these values in user-friendly and locale-specific formats.

 ## Thoughts

-1
+Learning to format date and time according to different locales and requirements has been interesting.

 ## Link to Work